 (i) Standard Contractual Clauses, attached hereto as EXHIBIT 1.

-(ii) List of Sub-Processors, attached hereto as EXHIBIT 2.
+(iii) UK Addendum, attached hereto as EXHIBIT 2.

 “Controller” means you, the user of the Float.com Service.

-“Data Protection Law” means all applicable legislation relating to data protection and privacy including without limitation the EU Data Protection Directive 95/46/EC and all local laws and regulations which amend or replace any of them, including the GDPR, together with any national implementing laws in any Member State of the European Union or, to the extent applicable, in any other country, as amended, repealed, consolidated or replaced from time to time.
+“Data Protection Law” means all applicable legislation relating to data protection and privacy including without limitation the GDPR, supplementary laws and regulations to the GDPR and rules, regulations and binding decisions adopted by competent data protection supervisory authorities, United Kingdom (“UK”) GDPR, the UK Data Protection Act 2018 (and regulations made thereunder), the UK Privacy and Electronic Communications Regulations 2003, together with any national implementing laws in any Member State of the European Union or, to the extent applicable, in any other country, as amended, repealed, consolidated or replaced from time to time.
 The terms “process”, “processes” and “processed” will be construed accordingly.